woodgilber/GeoCore/README.md

 We encourage you to cite references to this code as:

-`Hossler, T., Smith, C., Lipscomb, J., Morrison, R., and Grujic, O. (2024).
+`Smith, C., Hossler, T.,  Lipscomb, J., Morrison, R., and Grujic, O. (2024).
 An efficient and scalable framework to optimize geospatial machine learning.
 PROCEEDINGS, 50th Workshop on Geothermal Reservoir Engineering Stanford University, Stanford, California, February 10-12, 2025 SGP-TR-229`

 We welcome feedback, bug reports and code contributions from third parties.